Palo Alto Baylands Nature Preserve: History

 The Byxbee Park Hills area of Baylands was named for John Fletcher Byxbee Jr., Palo Alto City Engineer from 1906 to 1941.
 Byxbee was a member of the first graduating class of Palo Alto High School.
 At Stanford University he studied under C. D. Marx, founder of the City of Palo Alto utilities system, and graduated with a B.A. in Civil Engineering with the class of 1902.
 At first named Assistant City Engineer, he became City Engineer in 1906.

 Lucy Evans graduated from Stanford in 1929 and taught at Mayfield School for 23 years.
 She fought for the preservation of the Baylands, and her determination earned her the appellation "Baylands Lucy."
 She died suddenly in 1978.
 The Baylands Nature Interpretive Center was rededicated to her memory in December 1978.

 The Harriet Mundy Marsh extends from Lucy Evans Nature Interpretive Center to Sand Point and was dedicated on October 23, 1982, honoring Harriet Mundy who circulated a petition which resulted in the City Council stopping development of a $30 million private proposal to develop the Palo Alto Baylands for commercial and industrial use.
 The Byxbee Park Hills area of Baylands was named for John Fletcher Byxbee Jr., Palo Alto City Engineer from 1906 to 1941.

 The Emily Renzel Wetlands restoration project was completed in 1992, utilizing a $1,000,000 grant from the California Coastal Conservancy to enhance the salt marsh portion of wetlands with bay water, and creating a new 15-acre fresh water pond.
 The freshwater pond uses pumped reclaimed water from the nearby Palo Alto Regional Water Quality Control Plant and was named for former City Councilmember Emily Renzel for her tireless work over 20 years to preserve and protect Palo Alto's Baylands.

 Ecology

 The Baylands are home to numerous species of plants and animals including the near threatened Ridgway's rail and the endangered salt marsh harvest mouse.
-Several gray fox (Urocyon cinereoargenteus) breeding pairs inhabit the Baylands where they are relatively safe from large predators like puma (Puma concolor).
+Several gray fox (Urocyon cinereoargenteus) breeding pairs inhabited the Baylands where they are relatively safe from large predators like puma (Puma concolor), but eventually succumbed to an outbreak of canine distemper.

+The tidal gate blocks access of steelhead trout (Oncorhynchus mykiss) which historically had spawning runs up both 14.2 mi-long Adobe Creek and 8.0 mi-long Matadero Creek.
+Adobe Creek has approximately 5.5 miles of perennial flow above Manresa Way in Los Altos suitable as trout spawning and rearing habitat and Matadero Creek has perennial flow for 3.9 miles above Bol Park in Palo Alto plus 1.4 miles of its Deer Creek tributary.
+In addition, there are 2.5 miles of Adobe Creek and 1.8 miles of Matadero Creek in the Flood Basin where young steelhead could safely rear to larger size before heading to the Bay and Pacific Ocean.
+The Central California Coast steelhead trout distinct population segment (DPS) has been federally threatened since 1997.